 Does enabling the kill switch cause more disconnects?

 Not usually.
 It prevents leaks by stopping traffic when the VPN drops.
 If the switch is overly aggressive, fine-tune its settings or test with it off for short periods to see if it improves stability.
-Extension vpn microsoft edge
+Where is windscribe vpn based and what you should know about its location, privacy, performance, pricing, and features 2026

 What should I do if the VPN keeps disconnecting on Windows?